SPF DNS Lookup & SPF Macro

 What is a SPF DNS lookup?

-A DNS lookup is the process by which a DNS record - in this case the SPF record -is returned from a DNS server.
-For each DNS verification brought about by your SPF record, a DNS lookup is counted.
-Other SPF records that you may have included (by the"Include" mechanism ) in your SPF are looked up the same way.
+For each DNS verification performed by your SPF record, a DNS lookup is counted.
+Other SPF records that you may have included in your SPF record (by the "include" mechanism) are looked up in the same way.

 A DNS redirect is therefore counted for each SPF mechanism used in your SPF record: